MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The SVCB DNS resource record (RR) type (RR type ???) is used to locate endpoints that can service an origin.
 There is special handling for the case of "https" origins.

+The algorithm for resolving SVCB records and associated address records is specified in {{client-behavior}}.

+## Presentation format

 The presentation format of the record is:

     Name TTL IN SVCB SvcFieldPriority SvcDomainName SvcFieldValue